 Honey is definitely my favourite sweetener because it’s delicious and comes in all kinds of different flavours depending on what flowers the bees were pollinating.
 Look for raw or unpasteurized on the label, or go local!
 Most farmers’ markets have at least one or two vendors selling their own awesome honey products.

-- 2 tbsp. maple syrup or raw honey
+- ¼ cup maple syrup or raw honey

-- 1 tsp. ground or 3 tsp. fresh grated ginger feel free to add more to kick it up!
+- 1 tbsp. fresh grated ginger feel free to add more to kick it up!

 - 1/2 tsp. ground turmeric optional